UART - Communicate with PC over USB to Serial Module

 UART uses two wires, one for transmitting and the other one for receiving, so the data transmission is bidirectional.
 The communication uses a predefined frequency (baud rate) to transmit data.
 In Arduino, UART is called “Serial”.
 There is only one hardware UART on Arduino UNO and it is primarily used to read the log and messages printed by Arduino (it is also known as “Log UART”).
 If we use hardware UART for other purposes, the Log UART does not have resources to function.
 To provide more UART connections, it is possible to use a GPIO pin to simulate the behavior of UART with a software approach, this is called Software Serial.
 Ameba is equipped with several hardware UART ports, but it is also compatible with the Software Serial Library.

 USB to TTL adapter sends data to Ameba, the data would be returned by Ameba, and showed on the screen.

 - Install USB to TTL Adapter

-Afterwards, open device manager.
-You can find corresponding serial port number of the USB to TTL adapter:
+Afterwards, open your Device Manager.
+You can find the corresponding serial port number of the USB to TTL adapter:

 - Executing the Example